I ❤️ Music Festival (hosted by June Archer)

 DOORS OPEN AT 12:00PM.
 Please bring your own seating.

-*GENERAL ADMISSION SAMPLING TICKET HOLDERS WILL HAVE ID'S WILL BE CHECKED UPON ENTRY.
+*GENERAL ADMISSION SAMPLING TICKET HOLDERS WILL HAVE ID'S CHECKED UPON ENTRY.
 PLEASE HAVE YOUR ID AVAILABLE FOR QUICKER EVENT ENTRY.

 Food & Beverage Policy: NO outside alcohol.
 Beer, soft drinks, wine, and water will also be available for purchase.
 Food trucks will be on site.
 Picnics are allowed.